CodeItQuick/CodeItQuick.github.io/_posts/2026-07-17-Agile-Drift-In-Development.md

 </div>

 # Introduction
-Dogmatic following of the agile manifesto, also known as Cargo-culting, is a common failure state in agile.
+There are many failure states of agile.
+One well known one is cargo-culting, where the rules of agile are followed on the surface without a deeper understanding of the practices.
+Another one is dogmatism, where the rules of agile are followed too strictly.
+This article deals more with dogmatism, and gives information on ways my team have deviated from strict-agile.
+Still, as a beginner blindly following rules, guardrails, or ceremonies is probably a good idea.
+Once the underlying principles are understood it's a lot easier to start deviating from them.
 A lot of companies claim to be agile without following the actual principles.
-True buy-in of agile involves an understanding that they are a necessarily ideal set of values and principles.
+Beginners to agile should follow the rules more closely, before they start learning when and where to deviate.
+Being an experienced agilist involves an understanding that they are a necessarily ideal set of values and principles.
 It also isn't a blind following of rules, and never was.
 The agile or XP way of working is meant as a starting point that should be constantly adjusted.
 We will discuss different ways the teams I have worked on have deviated from traditional agile in productive manners.

 <p align="center" width="100%">
     <img src="/assets/images/cargo-cult-vs-real-agile.png"  alt="Cargo Cult Vs Real Agile" height="512" width="512" />